In Honor of Fairview WWII Veterans

 Written by 1st Lt.
 Paul Gorrell to his wife, Faith, on April 6, 1944 somewhere in Italy.

-Additional information plus more news clippings from Patricia Ring Diers
+Additional information and more news clippings are carefully saved in Patricia Ring Diers WWII scrapbook collection.

 Those who contributed or facilitated information for this page: